 1. Add Power Words To Your Speech

 Add between 8 to 10 strong words to your speech in a conscious and intentional way.
-Check a list of positive words and take some strong words from it and add them to your speech.
+Check the list of positive words and take some strong words from it and add them to your speech.
 Write the speech around these words.
 Repeat these strong words several times during the speech.
 People remember only a few words at the end of a speech and those are usually the strong words repeated more often.

 2. Add Sentences To Be Remembered